steerpike/simple-app/README.md

 4. The API service returns a video URL based on the user's login status.
 5. The client application plays the video using a React video player.

+## How to Run the Services

+### Prerequisites

+- Node.js (v14 or later)
+- npm (v6 or later)

+### Setting Up Environment Variables
+1. Create a `.env.local` in each of the application directories
+2. Add your Honeycomb API key to the .env.local file:
+`NEXT_PUBLIC_HONEYCOMB_API_KEY=your_actual_api_key_here`

+### Running the Client Application
+1. Navigate to the `simple-app-client` directory:
+`cd simple-app-client`
+2. Install dependencies:
+`npm install`
+3. Start the development server:
+`npm run dev`
+4. Open your browser and navigate to `http://localhost:3000` to see the client application

+### Running the Identity Service
+1. Navigate to the simple-app-identity directory:
+`cd simple-app-identity`
+2. Install dependencies:
+`npm install`
+3. Start the service:
+`npm run start`
+4. The identity service will be running at `http://localhost:3001`

+### Running the API Service
+1. Navigate to the simple-app-api directory:
+`cd simple-app-api`
+2. Install dependencies:
+`npm install`
+3. Start the service:
+`npm run start`
+4. The api service will be running at `http://localhost:3002`

+## Seeing the Results
+1. Ensure that all three services (client, identity, and API) are running.
+2. Open your browser and navigate to http://localhost:3000.
+3. The client application will call the identity service to determine the user's login status.
+4. Based on the login status, the client application will request a video URL from the API service.
+5. The client application will play the video using a React video player.

 ## D2 Diagram

 ```d2